|

 Three out of four times that line starts moving off just after entry.
 I've

-had nine pounders hit it again however, with casting it right back at 'em,
+had eight pounders hit it again however, with casting it right back at 'em,

 like this one below- how cool is that?